 Heat tools are the ultimate culprit of damaged hair.
 When heat is applied, your hair’s natural moisture turns to steam and becomes trapped in the shaft.
 The result is “hair bubbles” which can weaken your hair.
 Colored hair is especially prone to breakage as it is and the application of heat only makes this worse.
 Rather than sacrificing your hair styling tools, invest in a heat protectant spray.
 Apply the solution to your hair before using your tools to protect your hair from the damaging effects of the heat.

 Water is supposed to help our hair, not hurt it.
 But if you have hard water running through your pipes, you might be experiencing the latter.
 Hard water is composed of high amounts of calcium and magnesium, which can wear down hair.
 As with sulfates, hard minerals can strip away dyes and healthy oils.
 The result?
 Brittle, discolored hair.
 Not to mention, hard water leaves build-up on your scalp, which can lead to thinning and hair loss.
 If your hair color is fading too fast, reduce the color-damaging effects of hard water with a water softener.
-Systems like a Culligan Water Softener can give you softer, cleaner, water to help prolong the life of your color.
+Systems like a Culligan Water Softener can give you softer, cleaner, water to help prolong the life of your hair color.